dirkleas/msdpfs/README.md

 * download and install the latest version of **Xcode** along with the CLI tools from the **Apple App Store**
 * download and install [CMake](https://cmake.org/download/) binaries for MacOS
-* clone/download [Cycling74 max-devkit](https://github.com/Cycling74/max-devkit) and untar
-* change directory to resulting directory
+* clone/download [Cycling74 max-devkit](https://github.com/Cycling74/max-devkit), untar if downloaded, rename resulting directory to "max-devkit", and change directory to there
 * create build directory: **mkdir build; cd build**
-* add this repo to the demos projects directory: **cd ../source/projects**, [clone/download](https://github.com/dirkleas/msdpfs.git) this project, rename if necessary to **msdpfs**
+* add this repo to the demos projects directory: **cd ../source/projects**, clone/download [this project](https://github.com/dirkleas/msdpfs.git), untar if downloaded, rename resulting directory to "msdpfs"
 * return to the build directory and build the external binary:
 **cd ../../build; cmake ..; cmake --build .**
 * add **max-devkit** folder to your Max/MSP path via Options, File Preferences... menu